Kimberly Rombach, chair

 Art History, Biology, Chemistry, Economics, English, French, Geography, Geology, History, Mathematics, Musical Theatre, Physics, Political Science and Spanish

-A major in Childhood and Early Childhood certification program offers a foundation for building an enriching life as an educator and can also be applied toward careers in the education field and in areas as diverse as law, industrial training or social work.
+A major in Early Childhood and Childhood Education offers a foundation for building an enriching life as an educator and can also be applied toward careers in the education field and in areas as diverse as law, industrial training or social work.

 Professional education courses are offered by the Childhood/Early Childhood Education Department.
 Courses in the student's concentration or second major are offered by the appropriate departments in the School of Arts and Sciences.

-- Student Teaching Centers in urban and suburban settings
+- Student Teaching Centers in urban, rural and suburban settings

 - Study abroad